 Are you vulnerable to having an affair?
-Answer the questions below to find out if your marriage is at risk.
+Answer the questions below to better know if your marriage is at risk to this type of vulnerability.

 QUIZ: Relationship Vulnerability Map